hermanwenhe/TeamsFx/templates/ts/office-addin-wxpo-taskpane/README.md

 ## Prerequisites

 - [NodeJS](https://nodejs.org/en/): version 18 or 20
-- Office for Windows: Beta Channel, Build 18514 or higher.
+- Word/Excel/PowerPoint for Windows: Beta Channel, Build 18514 or higher.
+Outlook For Windows, Build 16425 or higher.
 Follow [this link](https://github.com/OfficeDev/TeamsFx/wiki/How-to-switch-Outlook-client-update-channel-and-verify-Outlook-client-build-version) for switching update channels and check your Office client build version.
 - Edge installed for debugging Office add-in.
 - An M365 account.
 If you do not have M365 account, apply one from [M365 developer program](https://developer.microsoft.com/en-us/microsoft-365/dev-program)
 - [Teams Toolkit Visual Studio Code Extension](https://aka.ms/teams-toolkit) version 5.0.0 and higher.